 We take an integrated approach to membrane dynamics (“from nano- to Danio”) concentrating in the first instances on the biogenesis of transport carriers (including vesicles) and how membrane traffic is integrated with the cytoskeleton.
-We continue to use mammalian cell culture to define gene function using RNAi and CRISPR/Cas9 genome engineering as well as through the use of GFP-tagging and live cell imaging to monitor and measure intracellular dynamics.
+We continue to use mammalian cell culture to define gene function using RNAi and CRISPR/Cas9 gene editing as well as through the use of GFP-tagging and live cell imaging to monitor and measure intracellular dynamics.
 Electron microscopy is a core technique for the lab to define the ultrastructural organization of cells during key transitions (e.g. cilia formation, collagen secretion).

 Our goal is to understand intracellular patterning of cells: how is the internal architecture of a cell established and maintained and why is it organized in this particular way?
 The ER/Golgi interface provides an excellent angle to study this from with its unique layout of reticular ER, punctate ER exit sites, and juxtanuclear Golgi.
 Organization of these structures is intricately linked to the microtubule cytoskeleton and motor proteins.
 Our collaborative work on the endosomal system with Pete Cullen reinforces these ideas.
 We also aim to put all of our findings in the context of the healthy cell and organism which increasingly involves relating our more simple single cell tissue culture work to complex 3D organization up to the level of organs and even whole organisms.